 First and foremost, get medical attention.
 At the same time, if you are able, you should create a record that will help protect your claim.
 File a police report, either at the scene or as soon as possible afterward.
 Try to get names and contact information from any witness.
 If you are able, write down exactly what happened as soon as possible after the event.
 Accident scene photographs often provide valuable evidence that cannot be duplicated after the fact.
 And, of course, talk to a lawyer as soon as possible so that you can get advice about how to proceed, what kind of records you should keep, and how to handle the inevitable phone calls from the other party's insurance company.

 What shouldn't I do if I suffer a personal injury?

 Do not sign anything without consulting a personal injury attorney.
-Do not attempt to negotiate with an insurance company (your own or the other party’s) without consulting a personal injury attorney.
-Do not make any kind of statement, even one that the insurance company rep or another party tells you is “off the record” without consulting a personal injury attorney.
-Do not downplay your personal injuries before you know the extent of them—it’s not always immediately apparent how serious your personal injuries are, and if you’ve said you were “fine” at the scene, that may come back to haunt you.
+Do not attempt to negotiate with an insurance company (your own or the other party's) without consulting an attorney.
+Do not make any kind of statement, even one that the insurance company rep or another party tells you is “off the record” without consulting an attorney.
+Do not downplay your personal injuries before you know the extent of them—it's not always immediately apparent how serious your personal injuries are, and if you've said you were “fine” at the scene, that may come back to haunt you.

-The bottom line is that it is best to get advice from a personal injury attorney before taking any kind of action outside of seeking medical attention.
+The bottom line is that it is best to get advice from a attorney before taking any kind of action outside of seeking medical attention.